dchiu04/Pokedex/README.md

 Set: 3V

 What it is: Shows the resulting pokemon(s), specific move(s), or abilitie(s), of the Pokemon world.
 It allows the user to parse for 3 different modes - pokemon, moves, or abilities - depending on their arguments.
 Parsed data will be shown in the console by default if output file is not specified.
 Each mode will show different data.
-Program uses pokeapi.co data and asyncio and json requests to parse the data.
+Program uses https://pokeapi.co/ data and asyncio and json requests to parse the data.

-How to run: Using Pycharm or the command line, run the file pokedex.py with command line arguments in order of:
+How to run: Using Pycharm, run the file pokedex.py with command line arguments in order of:

   {"pokemon" | "ability" | "move"} {--inputfile "filename.txt" |--inputdata "name or id'} [--expanded] [--output "file"]